vanessa-kang/tp/docs/DeveloperGuide.md

 __Extensions__

 - 1a.
 User did not specify a module code while adding a module.
   - 1a1.
-PlanNUS shows an error message.
+PlanNUS shows a _missing parameter_ error message.
     Use case ends.

 - 1b.
 User enters a module code that is not offered by NUS.
   - 1b1.
-PlanNUS shows an error message.
+PlanNUS shows an _invalid module code_ error message.
     Use case ends.

 - 3a.
 User enters an invalid semester.
   - 3a1.
-PlanNUS shows an error message.
+PlanNUS shows an _invalid semester_ error message.
     Use case ends.

 - 5a.
 User enters an invalid grade.
   - 5a1.
-PlanNUS shows an error message.
+PlanNUS shows an _invalid grade_ error message.
     Use case ends.